A Cohomology Theory for Planar Trivalent Graphs with Perfect Matchings: Planar trivalent graphs

 \section{Planar trivalent graphs}

-The notation and definitions for graphs are standard in the literature and yet surprisingly diverse in their formulation.
-We follow Hassler Whitney's formulation because it meshes well with topological representations of graphs. \\

-A {\em multigraph} $G$ or $G(V,E)$ is the ordered pair $(V,E)$ where $V$ is a finite set of elements called vertices and $E$ is a finite set of edges, defined as follows: $E$ is the set of ordered pairs $(V', i)$ where $V'$ is a node set containing one or two elements of $V$ and $i$ is an index from one to the number of instances of ordered pairs of E that have the same node set.
-For example, all theta graphs are isomorphic to
+All graphs discussed in this paper are multigraphs.
+A {\em multigraph} $G$ or $G(V,E)$ is the ordered pair $(V,E)$ where $V$ is a finite set of elements called vertices and $E$ is a finite set of edges, defined as follows: $E$ is the set of ordered pairs $(V', i)$ where $V'$ is a node set containing zero, one or two elements of $V$ and $i$ is an index from one to the number of instances of ordered pairs of E that have the same node set.
+In this paper, multigraphs include vertexless ``circles,'' i.e., where the node set for an edge is empty, and the empty graph where the vertex set and edge set are both empty.
+Multigraphs can have loops.
+A {\em loop} is an edge whose node set contains exactly one element.
+The {\em degree} of a vertex of a graph is the number of edges the vertex belongs to, with loops counted twice.
+A {\em trivalent graph} (or {\em cubic graph} or a {\em $3$-regular graph}) is a graph in which every vertex has degree three.